Sweet Treats to Delight Your Holiday Guests

 MUSTARDMUSEUM.COM

 We admit it: mustard may not be the first thing you think of with dessert, but we couldn’t resist highlighting some offerings from the National Mustard Museum.
 With hundreds of mustards to choose from, there are plenty of sweet varieties to explore.
-Among the 2024 World-Wide Mustard Competition winners are Raye’s Fall Harvest mustard, a delightful small-batch sweet mustard, and Beaver Blend’s Cranberry mustard, perfect for adding a unique twist to your holiday spread.
+Among the 2025 World-Wide Mustard Competition winners are Stormin' Sauce by American League home run champ Gorman Thomas, the ideal gift for the mustard and sports fanatic, and Beaver Blend’s Cranberry mustard, perfect for adding a unique twist to your holiday spread.

 No matter which holiday you celebrate, you can find the perfect "greeting card" mustard to spread cheer.
 From a general "Happy Holidays" to Hanukkah, Christmas, and even a "Happy Festivus" mustard for the Seinfeld fan in your life, there's a flavorful way to share your holiday joy.